What Compensation Is Available in Rideshare Assault Cases?

 Punitive damages are awarded in rare cases of particularly egregious misconduct to punish the defendant and deter future wrongdoing.
 The laws governing punitive damages vary by state, but courts may generally award them in cases of intentional, malicious, or reckless behavior.

 In a lawsuit against Uber or Lyft for rideshare sexual assault, punitive damages may be awarded if there is evidence that the company ignored prior reports of misconduct or knowingly hired someone with a relevant criminal record.
-However, no punitive damages have been awarded in Uber assault trials thus far.

 What Factors Affect the Compensation Survivors Receive?